kubestellar/kubestellar/docs/content/Getting-Started/quickstart-subs/quickstart-1-install-and-run-kubestellar.md

 ### Deploy kcp and KubeStellar as bare processes

 The following commands will download the kcp and **KubeStellar** executables into subdirectories of your current working directory, deploy (i.e., start and configure) kcp and KubeStellar as bare processes, and configure your shell to use kcp and KubeStellar.
-If you want to suppress the deployment part then add `--deploy false` to the first command's flags (e.g., after the specification of the KubeStellar version); for the deployment-only part, once the executable have been fecthed, see the documentation about [the commands for bare process deployment](../../../Coding Milestones/PoC2023q1/commands/#bare-process-deployment).
+If you want to suppress the deployment part then add `--deploy false` to the first command's flags (e.g., after the specification of the KubeStellar version); for the deployment-only part, once the executable have been fetched, see the documentation about [the commands for bare process deployment](../../../Coding Milestones/PoC2023q1/commands/#bare-process-deployment).

 ```shell
 bash <(curl -s {{ config.repo_raw_url }}/{{ config.ks_branch }}/bootstrap/bootstrap-kubestellar.sh) --kubestellar-version {{ config.ks_tag }}